DOI-USGS/DataRetrieval.jl/README.md

 The documentation for the package is currently available on RStudio Connect, and can be found [here](https://rconnect.chs.usgs.gov/DataRetrieval-jl/).

+Documentation for the "dev" branch is also available, and can be found [here](https://rconnect.chs.usgs.gov/DataRetrieval-jl-dev/).

 ## Contributing

 Contributions to the package are welcome.
 Please see the